-Robotics & Digital Systems
+Robotics and Digital Systems

 The Year 9 Robotics & Digital Systems course focuses on further developing understandings and skills in computational thinking.
 Students will explore a range of data collection methods and learn to apply algorithmic design skills and use both hardware and software to create digital products such as games, interactive applications and smart device by working individually and in teams.
-You will also get to use robots, and develop phone apps exploring the Internet of Things (IoT).
+Students will also use robots, and develop phone apps exploring the Internet of Things (IoT).